GAP Cost-Share Program

 • be, or become, a member of Kentucky Proud through the Kentucky Department of Agriculture

-• complete the application and submit it to the Kentucky Horticulture Council before the deadline
+• complete the application online before the deadline OR complete the application and submit it to the Kentucky Horticulture Council

 • submit a copy or image of the paid third party GAPs audit receipt from an official certifying agency